Ajordat/GCP-serverless-demo/README.md

 Obviously the current application is very limited as it's just a VM running our application.
 We are missing out scalability and portability.
 In order to fix this, we could deploy the application to a serverless product such as Cloud Run.

-The first step to achieve this is to pack our application into a container so we can run the resulting image to whatever product we want (Cloud Run, GAE Flex, GKE, etc).
+To achieve this, we want to use Docker to pack our application into a container ([why Docker?][4]).
+With it, we can run the resulting image to whatever product we want (Cloud Run, GAE Flex, GKE, etc).
 For this purpose we have created the `Dockerfile` file.
+I want to clarify some concepts about Docker:

+1. We have a Python application that we want to end up running in a container.
+   * A Docker container is nothing more than a running instance of our application.
+2. We create the Dockerfile that will define the instruccions needed to create the minimal expression of our app.
+   * It explains how the image has to be built.
+It's the blueprint for building docker images.
+3. We build the Docker image by using a `docker` command.
+   * Docker will read the instructions listed on the Dockerfile one by one and commit individually each of the changes.
+   * Once all the instructions have been commited, the Docker image is complete.
+4. When the Docker image is run, it's done in a container.
+   * This can be either locally using `docker` or the image can be provided to another serverless product such as Cloud Run or GAE Flex.

 Please go read this project's [Dockerfile][3] to understand what it does in detail.

-The provided file just uses a minimal Python 3.9 image, adds the source code and its dependencies, installs them and provides an entrypoint to the image.
+As a sum up, the defined image starts with a minimal Python 3.9 image, adds the source code and its dependencies, installs them and provides an entrypoint to run the application.

-After creating that file, we can use the following command to build the container and generate the image:
+After creating the Dockerfile, we can use the following command to build the container and generate the image:

     docker build -t fastapi .